- Introduction |

 As far as user errors are concerned, the difference between RAID and a single HD is that with RAID all your user errors are stored redundant.

-So do make a backup.
+Do make a backup.

 An alternative for RAID and an excellent backup strategy is to use remote replication.